edgelesssys/marblerun/BUILD.md

 }
 ```
 **Replace the `SignerID` with YOUR value from `build/marble-test-config.json`**

+*Note*: `Debug` is set to `true` here so that this example works with SGX debug enclaves.
+This is not secure for production.

-Save it in a file called `manifest.json` and upload it to the Coordinator with curl in another terminal:
+Save the manifest in a file called `manifest.json` and upload it to the Coordinator with curl in another terminal:

 ```bash
 curl -k --data-binary @manifest.json https://localhost:4433/manifest